-Understanding how your attendees are feeling about your brand or event is essential when improving user experience for the future and the more constructive feedback the better.
-No feedback is bad feedback because even if it is negative it allows you to understand the areas you need to work harder on next time.
+Understanding how your attendees are feeling about your brand or event is essential.
+It helps in improving user experience for the future.
+The more constructive feedback, the better.
+No feedback is bad feedback.
+It allows you to understand the areas you need to work harder on next time.
+Even if it is negative, it serves as valuable input for improvement.
 The problem is, getting feedback from attendees can be difficult, particularly if you are looking for something more in depth because it can be time consuming and no one wants to interrupt their event experience.
 However, there are plenty of ways to incorporate quick and easy satisfaction surveys at your event, as well as longer term feedback, which you can incentivise.
 Here’s some ideas for all event types to get you started.

 Instant – This involves getting live or real-time answers that are quick and easy for the attendee as well as yourselves when it comes to compiling the data and tends to be the favoured or most likely to get answers with minimal effort.
 Generally instant feedback are yes or no/good or bad questions that are one way or the other.

 Delayed – More valuable for the event organisers but time consuming for the attendee.
 Incentives can help increase feedback rates.
 These are the opportunity to involve in depth and more complex questions.